espressif/esp-idf/docs/en/security/flash-encryption.rst

   - Secure boot bootloader digest (if secure boot is enabled)
   - Any partition marked with the "encrypted" flag in the partition table

-Flash encryption is separate from the :doc:`Secure Boot <secure-boot>` feature, and you can use flash encryption without enabling secure boot.
+Flash encryption is separate from the :doc:`Secure Boot <secure-boot-v2>` feature, and you can use flash encryption without enabling secure boot.
 However, for a secure environment both should be used simultaneously.

 .. important::
    For production use, flash encryption should be enabled in the "Release" mode only.